Code-Institute-Submissions/Siobhanmcc-django_JanResub/README.md

 - [CSS3] (https://developer.mozilla.org/en-US/docs/Web/CSS) - Used to add styles to the HTML.
 - [jQuery 3.4.1](https://releases.jquery.com/jquery/) - Used as the primary JavaScript functionality.
 - [Stripe] (https://stripe.com/gb) - Used to make secure payments.
-- [AWS S3 Bucket](https://aws.amazon.com/) - Used to store images entered into the database.
 - [Font Awesome](https://fontawesome.com/) - Used for icons in the website.
 - [Bootstrap4](https://getbootstrap.com/) - Used to align the elements in the website using the grid system.
 And also used to create the hamburger button, the modals, the buttons, the badges, the alerts and to style the forms.